Tips for Growing a Cut Flower Garden

 Dahlias are also surprisingly easy to grow!
-They bloom continuously through the summer, they come in the most amazing colours and sizes…from small to dinner plate size!, and the more you cut them, the more they grow, making them perfect for a cut flower garden!
+They bloom continuously through the summer, they come in the most amazing colours and sizes with long stems…from small to dinner plate size, and the more you cut them, the more they grow, making them perfect for a cut flower garden!

 I used to grow many many sweet peas, but as the trees in my yard grew they blocked much of my daytime sun so over the years it became harder to grow them.
 But if you have great sun in your yard, sweet peas are SO easy to grow and will give you gorgeous scented flowers right into fall which is wonderful.
 I still do grow them but I’ve chosen to grow them in pots that I can put in direct sunlight.

 Sunflowers are easy to grow, are generally quite prolific and they make the most beautiful additions to bouquets.
 They’re also great because they bloom right into fall, so you can have late summer + fall bouquets and vases filled with blooms.

 Zinnias are also really easy to grow, come in a number of colours and sizes, and they’re just gorgeous!
 This year I’m going to dedicate quite a bit of my garden space to zinnias.

 Peonies make THE MOST GORGEOUS bouquets ever.
 They do however require more planning than the other flowers I’ve mentioned here.
 Peonies are not a flower you can just plant one season and expect to get flowers from, and they can’t grow in pots.
-You have to have a dedicated space in your yard for them, and wait at least a year for blooms…but if you plant now, you’ll have peonies next year…they’re worth the wait!
+You have to have a dedicated space in your yard for these perennials, and wait at least a year for blooms…but if you plant now, you’ll have peonies next year…they’re worth the wait!
 They also have the most lovely foliage that looks beautiful in bouquets.
 I look forward to my peonies every year.

 Tips for beautiful blooms!